Benefits Of Having An Enhanced Mac Disk Utility Tool

 Drive Genius Consistency Check will run several passes on a drive to verify the integrity and detect file and folder corruption.
-If corruption is detected, you can repair the errors to help prevent data loss.
-Running the Repair utility will correct file and folder errors to prevent the problem from becoming more severe.
+If corruption is detected, you can repair the errors to help prevent future data loss.
+Running the Repair utility will attempt to correct file and folder errors to prevent the problem from becoming more severe.

 As you see above, if you are looking to run the Repair option with the internal drive selected, it will prompt you to restart your computer from a secondary boot device.
 If you have created the BootWell within the software, you will be able to select that drive when you click restart.

-Cases that cannot be resolved using Repair indicate that the drive is suffering from some physical failure.
+Cases that cannot be resolved using Repair often indicate that the drive is suffering from some physical failure.
 To verify this, Drive Genius Physical Check can be run to detect hardware issues.
 However, if you are hearing any clicking or scratching noises from the drive, I would recommend seeking a physical data recovery service since there can be a significant amount of data loss with physically failing drives.
 Our sister company The Data Rescue Center specializes in these kind of recoveries.

 Physical Check also provides an option to run an Extended check, which will verify the read and write ability of every area of the drive.
-While this extended test will take a large amount of time due to the stress placed on the drive when interacting with the data, it can find faults even when other tests, other utilities, or vendors themselves declare the drive to be in good condition.
+While this extended test will take a large amount of time due to the stress placed on the drive when interacting with the data, it can find faults even when other tests, other utilities or vendors themselves declare the drive to be in good condition.